KarlScheibelhofer/hsm-api/README.md

 ## Setup DB

-The JUnit tests start the required PostgreSQL DB automatically.
+The JUnit tests and quarkus dev mode start the required PostgreSQL DB automatically.

-If you start the application alone, you must provide a running DB.
+If you start the application in prod mode, you must provide a running DB.
 To start PostgreSQL inside a container with a empty database suitable for this project:

 ```